-Managing diabetes means visiting different doctors throughout the year and taking various lab tests.
-Request a copy of your lab tests during your next exam to read over and discuss the results with your doctor.
-Make a file to keep so you can compare each lab report in the future.
-Learning how to read a lab report helps you take control of your health.
+People with diabetes should see their main doctor, whether it be an internist, primary care physician or endocrinologist to obtain their 3-month blood work.
+Most ordered blood work is routine information for the physician, but it may be meaningless to you.
+Managing your diabetes also requires visiting various doctors throughout the year and taking other important lab tests.
+Always request a copy of your lab tests during your next exam to read over and discuss the results with your doctor.
+Maintain a file to keep and compare each lab report in the future.
+Learning how to read a lab report may help you take control of your health and diabetes.

 Keeping Track of Your Health

 Laboratory tests are done to keep track of your health and refine your diabetes self-management plan.
-These tests are used to determine your blood sugar control, cardiovascular well-being and kidney function.
+These tests are used to determine your blood sugar control, cardiovascular well-being, and kidney function.
 No matter what type of lab test you are reading, all the reports have some standard features.
 These include basic information such as your name, identification number, the name and address of the lab and the authorized people who ordered the tests.
 The lab test will indicate the specimen type, such as blood or urine, along with all the tests done on that specimen.
 The results may be expressed as positive, negative or in numbers.
 Out-of-range or abnormal results appear in bold print or are highlighted.
-Critical results will show a date of notification to your doctor.
+Critical results will show a date of notification to your doctor which will likely result in a follow-up phone call to you.
 Reference ranges are provided to show how your results compare with the normal results of those who are tested.
 You will also see a unit of measurement for each test result.
-Use your lab report results to ask your doctor about any questions or concerns you have.
+Use your lab report results to ask your doctor about any questions or concerns you may have.

 People with diabetes are either unable to produce or respond to insulin properly.
 This leads to elevated blood sugar levels.
-Two specific lab tests are used to diagnose diabetes.
-They include the fasting plasma glucose test and the oral glucose tolerance test.
-A third blood test called the HBA1c or A1C is used to monitor your 3-month average after your diabetes diagnosis.
-Keep track of your A1C levels to track your diabetes control.
+Three specific lab tests are used to diagnose diabetes.
+They include the fasting plasma glucose test, the oral glucose tolerance test and the HBA1c or A1C.
+The A1C is also used to monitor your 3-month average after your diabetes diagnosis.
+Keep track of your A1C levels to follow your diabetes control.